-In terms of academic pedigree, OR analysis has it all or pretty much.
+In terms of academic pedigree, operational research (OR) analysis has it all or pretty much.
 Underpinned by mathematics and endorsed by university faculties, it also has solid supporters among government agencies and the armed forces.
 And yet when it comes to business, operations research sometimes seems to be overshadowed by its more glamorous cousin business analytics.
 Is it just the name that gives business analytics gets more support, or is there another factor at work?

-OR Analysis and the Science of Better
+OR analysis and the science of better

 ‘How time-starved executives make better decisions with less risk’.
 This is the slogan that heads up the ‘Science of Better’ website, promoting the use of operations research.
 It’s not bad as a marketing positioning statement for a discipline with a reputation for coming from boffin-land, although it is missing the word ‘business’.
 Does that mean the site is happy preaching to the converted or is it in fact looking to notch up more acolytes in business – and if so, is this the right way to do it?

 Business analytics offers a view of the past (descriptive analytics), a glimpse of the future (predictive analytics) and recommendations about what to do about it right now (prescriptive or decision analytics).
 An increasingly large amount of business analytics now revolves around data resources such as data warehouses and big data.
 Systems that feed into business analytics include customer relationship management (CRM) systems, enterprise resource planning (ERP) systems and supply chain management (SCM) systems.

 Is the difference in the data?